jeffdiers/jeffdiers/README.md

 * 🖥️  See my portfolio at [jeffdiers.com](http://jeffdiers.com)
 * ✉️  You can contact me at [jeff.diers@gmail.com](mailto:jeff.diers@gmail.com)
 * 🚀  I'm currently working on [CRWN clothing](http://master--magical-sunflower-2f0d00.netlify.app/)
+* ⚡  I am looking for a new role

 ### Skills